+Figure 2.15 Environment Abstraction Layer (EAL).

-DPDK memory management
+DPDK Memory Management

 DPDK optimized memory management for speed

-DPDK has a highly optimized memory manager.
-DPDK works on a group of fixed size objects called a mempool.
+DPDK has a highly optimized memory manager that works on a group of fixed size objects called a mempool.
 Every one of them are pre-allocated.
 DPDK does not encourage dynamic allocations because it consumes a lot of CPU cycles and it is a speed killer.

 DPDK stores incoming packets into mbufs (memory buffers).
 DPDK pre-allocates a set of mbufs and keeps it in a pool called mempool.
 DPDK makes use of mempools each time it needs to allocate a mbuf where packets are stored.
-Instead of allocating a single mbuf, DPDK do a bulk allocation, or bulk free once packets are consumed.
+Instead of allocating a single mbuf, DPDK does a bulk allocation, or bulk free once packets are consumed.
 By doing this, packets to be processed (mbufs) are already in cache memory.
 Therefore, DPDK is very cache friendly.

 Mempool has further optimizations.
-It is very cache friendly.
+It is also very cache friendly.
 Everything is aligned to the cache and has a some mbufs allocated for each DPDK thread or lcore.
-Each mempool are also bound with rings which are referencing mbufs containing packets stored into mempool.
+Each mempool is bound with rings which are referencing mbufs containing packets stored in mempool.

 Each ring is a highly optimized lockless ring.
 It can be used by several lcores in a multi-producer/multi-consumer kind of scenario without locks.
 By avoiding locks, DPDK gets large performance gains, as data structures locking is also a speed killer.